zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 I don't remember my exact train of thought here, but I think I just accumulated a bunch of rendering ideas that I wanted to try; unlike my last hack week this one didn't really have a specific focus, and I decided to just implement as many small ideas as I could possibly fit in a week.

 A great side effect of this is that you're always ready to present.
 This is a big challenge in hack week - how do you time things so that after a very intensive week of work you have code that works enough for you to show a demo?
 This being hack week, this code doesn't have to work perfectly - in fact you want to minimize the amount of "polish" work you do so that you can maximize the "oomph" and deliver more ambitious projects - but what if you don't make it?
-The way I solved this problem in 2014 is by cramminng a bunch of small projects into one; every day I'd start with a goal of finishing one aspect, and if I got there earlier - great!
+The way I solved this problem in 2014 is by cramming a bunch of small projects into one; every day I'd start with a goal of finishing one aspect, and if I got there earlier - great!
 Just start the next one early.

 [![](https://img.youtube.com/vi/Y9-KDzMasjg/0.jpg)](https://www.youtube.com/watch?v=Y9-KDzMasjg)